wenmin-wu/boost-wrappers/README.md

 # boost-wrappers
-Wrappers to broadcast lightgbm, xgboost, and catboost models and predict on spark
+Wrappers for broadcasting lightgbm, xgboost, and catboost models and predict on spark